-Fixed assets
+Fixed assets:

-- 5.137.
-The term fixed assets means property, plant and equipment with a useful life of more than one year used by the authority to deliver its services.
-Fixed assets are also known as non-current assets. - 5.138.
-Fixed assets acquired in any year should be added to the asset register for management purposes (see paragraphs 5.54 5.61 for information about managing fixed assets).
-For accounting purposes, acquisitions and disposals of fixed assets should be treated as any other purchase or sale and recorded as part of annual payments or receipts, expenditure or income. - 5.139.
+- 5.145.
+The term fixed assets mean property, plant and equipment with a useful life of more than one year used by the authority to deliver its services.
+Fixed assets are also known as non-current assets. - 5.146.
+Fixed assets acquired in any year should be added to the asset register for management purposes (see paragraphs 5.57 - 5.63 for information about managing fixed assets).
+For accounting purposes, acquisitions and disposals of fixed assets should be treated as any other purchase or sale and recorded as part of annual payments or receipts, expenditure or income.

+- 5.147.
 Proper practices in Section 2 of the Guide state that the value of the cell at Line 9 is taken from the authority's asset register which is up to date at 31 March and includes all capital acquisition and disposal transactions recorded in the cash-book during the year.
 A particular method of asset valuation is not specified in proper practices so authorities may use any reasonable approach to be applied consistently from year to year.
-The method of asset valuation adopted should be set out in a policy approved by the authority and recorded in the asset register. - 5.140.
+The method of asset valuation adopted should be set out in a policy approved by the authority and recorded in authority's minutes and in the asset register. - 5.148.
 For authorities covered by this Guide, an appropriate and commonly used method of fixed asset valuation for first registration on the asset register is at acquisition cost.
-This means that in most circumstances once recorded in the asset register, the recorded value of the asset will not change from year to year until disposal.
+This means that in most circumstances once recorded in the asset register, the recorded value of the asset will not change from year to year, unless the asset is materially enhanced.
 Commercial concepts of depreciation, impairment adjustments, and revaluation are not required or appropriate for this method of asset valuation.
-For reporting purposes therefore, the original value of fixed assets will stay constant throughout their life until disposal.
+For reporting purposes therefore, the original value of fixed assets will usually stay constant throughout their life until disposal. - 5.149.

-5.141.
 If for some reason the authority decides that the basis of valuation should be changed, the change must be applied consistently to all relevant classes of fixed assets.
 In such an event, the value shown in Line 9 for the previous year should also be changed to the new basis and clearly marked as 'RESTATED'.
-The authority should provide a justification and explanation for the change.
+Non-cash movements such as revaluation or depreciation must not be included in lines 3 or 6 of the Annual Governance and Accountability Return.
+The authority should provide a justification and explanation for the change in the basis of reporting, which should be recorded in the minutes of the authority.

-Long-term investments
+Long-term investments: